History of Glasgow: Modern Glasgow

 Redevelopment of residential areas, combined with the increased cultural activities, has contributed to a better environment.
 With this, the City Council has been successful in attracting tourists, conferences as well as major sporting events to the city.
 Public housing, previously administered by the Glasgow City Council, was transferred to the not-for-profit Glasgow Housing Association in 2003.
 This affected some 80,000 properties and created Britain's largest social landlord in an innovative tenant-led organisation.
-The new GHA has already begun the process of demolishing many of the infamous concrete housing estates and high-rise tower blocks which were built during the 1960s, in preparation for a new generation of public housing.
+The new GHA has already begun the process of demolishing many of the concrete housing estates and high-rise tower blocks which were built during the 1960s, in preparation for a new generation of public housing.

 Prior to the 2013 merger of Scottish police forces into Police Scotland, Glasgow's local police force was Strathclyde Police.
 Its area covered Glasgow, Renfrewshire, Ayrshire, Lanarkshire, Dunbartonshire and Argyll & Bute.
 Established in 1975, the force served 2.2 million people and replaced the local county constabularies and the City of Glasgow Police, the UK's first police force.